elenadoe/Gatekeeping-Amyloid-Status-with-FDG/README.md

 # Gatekeeping-Amyloid-Status-with-FDG

+A demonstration of the analyses can be found under src/demo.ipynb.

 **BACKGROUND**

 In patients with mild cognitive impairment (MCI), enhanced cerebral amyloid-β plaque burden is a high-risk factor to develop dementia with Alzheimer’s disease (AD).
 Not all patients have immediate access to the assessment of amyloid status (A-status) via gold standard methods.
 It may therefore be of interest to find suitable biomarkers to preselect patients benefitting most from additional workup of the A-status.
 In this study, we propose a machine learning-based gatekeeping system for the prediction of A-status on the grounds of pre-existing information on APOE-genotype 18F-FDG PET, age and sex.